easy ways to conquer your job search challenges

 learned to do through my study guide.

-Now that we’ve covered 4 great books
+Now that we’ve covered easy ways to

-explain just a bit more about myself.
+bit more about myself.
+Through the

-Through the works I’ve produced, my
+works I’ve produced, my goal is to:

 • help you find the job and salary you